-Bluetooth to detect proximity, coupled with a decentralized approach to data storage and notification.
+Bluetooth is a widely available technology that enables phones to wirelessly exchange data with other phones in proximity.
+Those apps claiming the greatest privacy protections tend to combine Bluetooth to detect proximity, coupled with a decentralized approach to data storage and notification.
 Apple and Google have released an API (application programing interface) that allows developers to create Bluetooth-based exposure notification applications on both of their operating systems, and are offering it to public health authorities to serve as a building block in their own contact tracing applications.
 Ultimately this capacity will be built into both the iOS and Android operating systems (a move that brings its own privacy concerns).
 The Bluetooth-based apps emit random numbers that serve as anonymous identifiers that change at intervals.
-118 If users of the app walk within a prescribed range of other users, their phones would exchange the numbers to create an encrypted record that is devoid of directly identifying information.
+If users of the app walk within a prescribed range of other users, their phones would exchange the numbers to create an encrypted record that is devoid of directly identifying information.
 If someone tests positive for COVID, they can decide whether to share their contact list which will enable other users to receive notification that they were within proximity to someone who has contracted the virus.
 Some variants only share these notifications peer-to-peer, while others facilitate sharing lists of contacts with public health who then follow up manually.

-Advocates of a Bluetooth-based system have argued that it is superior to a centralised or GPSbased system both in terms of effectiveness and in the case of highly decentralised models, in terms of privacy.
-119 It is less vulnerable, so the argument goes, to government overreach because identifying information in some versions of such systems is not collected or stored (although we note that not all Bluetooth-based systems are completely decentralised and some do collect personal information, such as the Alberta app discussed in more depth below).
-There are also concerns however, because a pure decentralised system bypasses public health and provides notices to people through the app.
+Advocates of a Bluetooth-based system have argued that it is superior to a centralised or GPSbased system both in terms of effectiveness and in the case of highly decentralized models, in terms of privacy.
+It is less vulnerable, so the argument goes, to government overreach because identifying information in some versions of such systems is not collected or stored (although we note that not all Bluetooth-based systems are completely decentralized and some do collect personal information, such as the Alberta app discussed in more depth below).
+There are also concerns however, because a pure decentralized system bypasses public health and provides notices to people through the app.
 This means that those who receive notice that they are at risk may not be well supported to make decisions about how to respond or what to do.
 The onus is placed on individuals to reach out to public health for testing and advice and assumes local public health agencies have the capacity to respond to those calls.
 Conversely, as Bluetoothbased apps move towards more centralised data storage with public health access, privacy concerns related to creating large stores of personal information accessible by state actors rise, as do concerns about function creep, or secondary uses for the data.
-Any privacy analysis of a Bluetooth based contact tracing application can only be meaningful when there is a specific application to discuss.
+Any privacy analysis of a Blue-